farismalaeb/Powershell/Send-GraphMail/ReadMe.md

 - [String] **Attachments**: The Attachment file path.
 For now it only support 1 attachment, if you want more, let me know
 - [String] **DocumentType**: The attachment MIME type, for example for text file, the DocumentType is text/plain
 - [Switch] **ReturnJSON**: This wont send the email, but instead it return the JSON file fully structured and ready so you can invoke it with any other tool.
+- [HashTable] **MultiAttachment**: Use this parameter to send more than one attachment, this parameter is a Hashtable as the following @{"Attachment Path No.1"="DocumentType";"Attachment Path No.2"="DocumentType"}.
+You cannot use the MultiAttachment with Attachments parameter

 > Beta endpoints are not included, such as Mentions.